Solrikk/PicTrace/README.md

 3. **Object detection 🔍**: Includes algorithms for detecting edges, corners, and other key points, which helps in identifying and tracking specific objects in a frame.
 4. **Object recognition 👁️**: Offers tools for recognizing faces, gestures, and other objects in images and videos, which is key for many computer vision applications.

-## Neural Network Model (ResNet50) 🧠:
+## Neural Network Model (ResNet50):

 ![image](https://github.com/Solrikk/PicTrace/assets/70236693/d47bd022-8a05-48fc-b6c8-147ec99520ce)

 The **ResNet50** (Residual Network) model is one of the most popular and powerful deep learning architectures for image classification and feature extraction tasks.
 Your neural network model **ResNet50** provides the following advantages:

-1. **Deep residual networks 🏗️**: Uses residual networks to ease the training of deep neural networks, allowing for the construction of very deep architectures without the risk of vanishing gradients.
+1. **Deep residual networks**: Uses residual networks to ease the training of deep neural networks, allowing for the construction of very deep architectures without the risk of vanishing gradients.
-2. **Pre-trained weights 🎓**: The model comes with pre-trained weights on the ImageNet dataset, which can significantly speed up training and improve accuracy in image classification tasks.
+2. **Pre-trained weights**: The model comes with pre-trained weights on the ImageNet dataset, which can significantly speed up training and improve accuracy in image classification tasks.
-3. **Feature extraction 🔑**: The model can be used to extract features from images, which is useful for tasks related to cognitive data analysis and machine learning.
+3. **Feature extraction**: The model can be used to extract features from images, which is useful for tasks related to cognitive data analysis and machine learning.
-4. **Flexibility 🚀**: The model can be used for both classification and the task of extracting and comparing image features, which is suitable for your application.
+4. **Flexibility**: The model can be used for both classification and the task of extracting and comparing image features, which is suitable for your application.

 Together, **OpenCV** and **ResNet50** can be used to create powerful computer vision applications that can analyze visual data and perform complex tasks, such as automatic object recognition and image classification.